zoka/ringMon/README.md

-Ring middleware that injects single monitoring page into any Clojure web application based on Ring or higher level libraries use Ring themselves.
+Ring middleware that injects single monitoring page into any Clojure web application based on Ring or web frameworks such as Noir or Compojure.
 The page displays raw JMX data of interest in tree alike structure.
 It also shows derived values such as CpuLoad that is calculated by sampling JMX/OperatingSystem.ProcessCpuTime every 2 secondsand and Ajax requests statistics.